ebonfowl/DuckWorks/README.md

 4. (Optional) Save your configuration so it can be loaded again later
 5. Choose course and assignment from dropdowns
 6. (Optional) Select an instructor personality configuration or create a new one
-7. Select your rubric file or tell the grader to download the ssignment rubric from Canvas
+7. Select your rubric file or tell the grader to download the assignment rubric from Canvas
 8. (Optional) Add any additional grading instructions
 9. Start Step 1: Download submissions
 10. (Optional) Add course materials for grading context
 11. Review the budget and cost estimations
 12. Start Step 2: AI Grading
-13. Review grades and comments in the integrated Review tab
+13. Review grades and comments in the integrated Review tab and make changes where necessary
 14. Save your changes
 15. Start Step 3: Push grades and comments back to Canvas